flashbots/api-specs/README.md

 Run `bun test` to execute the unit tests, or `bun run build:watch` to rebuild whenever sources change.
 Run `bun run coverage` to execute `scripts/coverage.ts`, which drives the OpenRPC coverage suite, streams results to the console, and refreshes the HTML report (requires network access).

+### Coverage sendRawTransaction rule

+The coverage runner can optionally broadcast a real `eth_sendRawTransaction` call using `ethers`.
+Set `ETHEREUM_PRIVATE_KEY` (hex string) before running `bun run coverage` to enable it.
+The transaction uses the same account as sender and recipient, a 0 wei value, 21,000 gas limit, and the standard coverage RPC URL unless overridden globally via `COVERAGE_RPC_URL`.
+Without the private key the rule is skipped and coverage falls back to the default example/schema-based tests.

 ## Build process

 When you build the project, the following happens: